Crypstick/WRO-FE-2024/README.md

-# Engineering materials
+# SSTalwarts

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
+This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.

 ## Content